-FERRISCAN® AND CARDIAC T2
+FERRISCAN® (and Cardiac T2)

-FerriScan[®], Resonance Heath's flagship product, is internationally recognised by clinicians as the gold standard for the measurement of liver iron concentration.
-This accurate MRI-based technique is non-invasive and eliminates the need for liver biopsies.
-FerriScan[®] is also far superior to serum ferritin, which is sometimes used as a proxy for total body iron stores.
-FerriScan[®] has regulatory clearance from the FDA (US), CE Mark (Europe) and TGA (Australia).
+FerriScan®, Resonance Heath's flagship product, is internationally recognised by clinicians as the gold standard for the measurement of liver iron concentration.
+This accurate MRI-based technique is non-invasive and eliminates the need for expensive, potentially dangerous, and painful liver biopsies.
+FerriScan® is also far superior to serum ferritin, which is sometimes used as a proxy for total body iron stores.
+FerriScan® has regulatory clearance from the FDA (US), CE Mark (Europe) and TGA (Australia).